BadIdeaFactory/corporate/documents/operating.md

 - **Undermind (Vice President):** Has a smaller gavel.
-The Vice President is responsible for laughing whenever the President makes a joke and filling out the President's duties if the President goes into hibernation.
+The Vice President is responsible for laughing whenever the President makes a joke and filling out the President's duties if the President goes into hibernation, and Undermin(d)ing the Overmind.

 - **Treasure Goblin (Treasurer):** Keeps track of money, works with accountants, oversees and approves small expenses.